 A thousand times yes.
 I’ve just been waiting for everyone else to catch up.
 He couldn’t be president a year ago now and he still can’t be even though he was given the office.
 If the Democrats would come out in favor of impeachment now, hammer that point for the next 18 months, the congress will be theirs in 2018 even if congress acts to remove him before the election.
 This is because President Pence acting on a belief in a conservatives mandate will alienate more people than a simply incompetent Trump ever could. #ImpeachTrump

 Facebook status backdated to the blog.
 I was (and still am) growing more resigned.
-The Orange Hate-Monkey could have been tossed out of office on his first day but responsible people refuse to act.
+The Orange Hate-Monkey could have been tossed out of office on his first day but responsible people continue to refuse to act.
 We average American must sit idly by, watching as Rome burns, all the time wishing that we had paid for a better fiddler than Nero.
 Would probably have paid for better entertainment if we had known how long the act would run.

 A few days ago it was announced that Hillary Clinton will attend the inauguration of Donald J. Trump to the presidency of the United States.
 Of the groups I belong to where this was posted, almost no one took the tack that I would think made sense in the kind of weather we are about to be facing.
 Most people lauded her for being big enough to go to the swearing in for the victor in the election she most wanted to win.
 I believe the complete opposite.
 I don’t think she should go.
 I don’t think anyone should go.Trump should have to pay attendees to show up.
 He should have to pay for the judge to swear him in.
 That is how we should hold him to account for all the bills he’s never paid, and for all the bills he’s going to make us pay.